I hope you enjoy reading this blog post.

 It’s hard to find things that won’t sell online

 From 1.1 billion people in 2005, the number of internet users worldwide grew to 3.97 billion in 2019.
 79% of adult Americans use the internet.
 Due to FOMO (fear of missing out), companies and individuals will continue to stay connected on the internet in order not to miss out on what others are up to.
-60% of Millennials make reactive purchases due of FOMO.
+60% of Millennials make reactive purchases due to FOMO.
 The average US Internet user views 2,750 web pages per month.
-1 in 3 of US consumers spend three or more hours online every day.
+1 in 3 US consumers spends three or more hours online every day.

 With these staggering stats, it becomes inevitable that serious businesses MUST be developed and use a digital marketing strategy in order to stay afloat.
-According to a 2014 research, e-businesses are not only a trend; they represent a revolutionary approach of the “making business” concept.
+According to a 2014 research, e-businesses are not only a trend; they represent a revolutionary approach to the “making business” concept.
 Because they failed to embrace online business strategy, some businesses have died, and many other things are being changed forever.